 Lunch with the Castles:

-We will be inviting seniors from Vancouver Island long term care facilities to join us for ‘Lunch with the Castles’.
+We will be inviting seniors' groups' to join us for ‘Lunch with the Castles’.
 They are provided with a guided tour of the sculptures and a seated lunch or tea.
 You will be notified if this is happening during your shift.
 The Seniors’ gate donations are included in their lunch or tea fee.
-This will usually take place Tuesday through Thursday.
+Lunch with the Castles takes place on weekdays.

-Please hand these out to our visitors as they come through the gates.
-We always run out, so please distribute one per family.
-The souvenir guides contain information about the event and the sculptors.
+Please hand these out to our visitors as they come through the gates, distributing one per family.
+The souvenir guide contains information about the event and the sculptors.
 Please read it so you will be able to tell the visitors what you find interesting, and be able to answer common questions.

 Dogs, Bicycles and Skateboards: